vkucukcakar/sptables/README.md

 	$ ipset del banlist 1.2.3.4

 ## Caveats

 * Add your ssh IP address to whitelist to not lock yourself out of your server.
+* Example rules are mostly given to prevent incoming attack patterns.
+* For DDoS mitigation, you may wish to limit a full Class C network with /24 netmask at least.
+Please read the comments in /etc/sptables/conf/iptables.conf
-* Any Iptables rules, connection limits for DDOS mitigiation and Sysctl options are not advisory.
+* Any Iptables rules, connection limits for DoS/DDoS mitigation and Sysctl options are not advisory.
   You should set you own connection limits depending on conditions and the services running on your server.